jordyslagter/basesci/README.md

 ## Set up development instance of Minecraft

-Open PrismLauncher and add a new instance with the _Forge_ version listed in _pack.toml_ and run the instance once.
+Open PrismLauncher and add a new instance with the _Fabric_ version listed in _pack.toml_ and run the instance once.

 Download and add the latest [Packwiz Development installer](https://www.github.com/packwiz/packwiz-installer-bootstrap/releases) to the minecraft/ directory of the instance, make sure it is called _packwiz-installer-bootstrap.jar_.
 See below for the directory structure.